 You get love in all kinds of books [...].
 What romance novels specifically offer us is hope.
 Hope that two people can come together and be better happier humans as a result.
 Hope that marginalised or disregarded or unhappy people can find love and joy in a hard world; hope that however flawed you are, however scared, however much you feel like a piece of the jigsaw that doesn’t fit, there is a place and a person for whom you are just right; hope for the future.
-(Charles)
+(Charles 2018)

-Critics of the romance have cast scorn on its hopeful promises, much as Karl Marx notoriously deemed religion “the opium of the people,” because it promised only an “illusory happiness” (131).
+Critics of the romance have cast scorn on its hopeful promises, much as Karl Marx notoriously deemed religion “the opium of the people” on the grounds that it promised only an “illusory happiness” (131).
 David Margolies, for example, has stated that, “As in Marx’s description of religion [...], the romance offers escape from an oppressive reality, or justifies it as a vale of tears that women pass through to salvation” (12).
-According to Janice Radway romance, like opium, offers a promise of escape and salvation which is only illusory since “despite the utopian force of the romance’s projection, that projection actually leaves unchallenged the very system of social relationships whose faults and imperfections gave rise to the romance” (215).
+According to Janice Radway romance, like opium, offers a promise of escape and salvation which is only illusory since “despite the utopian force of the romance’s projection, that projection actually leaves unchallenged the very system of social relations whose faults and imperfections gave rise to the romance” (215).
 In other words, romance novels, as Marx said of religion, are "an expression of and a protest against real wretchedness" (131) which nonetheless, Teresa L. Ebert argues, “leave intact the objective social conditions in which she [the reader] lives.
 They do this by supplanting social justice and economic equality with love, intimacy, and caring” (10).

 In On-Air Passion, a Harlequin romance published in 2018, Lindsay Evans engages with such assessments of romance fiction by creating a hero, Ahmed, who argues that the promises of romance hinder political change.
 Ahmed is a committed "activist" (57) who discusses political issues on his mid-morning radio talk-show, spends a significant portion of his leisure time "meeting with politicians and donating money" (57) and, as a recently-retired basketball star, has tried "to use his celebrity to draw attention to the things he cared about" (35), in particular "the kids in Georgia who’d lost their schools and been consistently denied equal educational opportunities" (35).
 He believes that love and romance are "delusions" (20) and "lies" (78) and therefore argues that political activism "is what’s important, not setting people up to have unrealistic expectations of each other" (37).
 Much like the critics of romance fiction, he suggests that belief in romance is incompatible with "paying attention to the reality of this world" (19).

-As we have seen, love's goodness is evident partly through the transformations it effects and although, as Kate Cuthbert, managing editor of Escape Publishing, acknowledged in a keynote speech to the Romance Writers of Australia in 2018
+As we have seen, love's goodness is made evident partly through the transformations it effects and although, as Kate Cuthbert, managing editor of Escape Publishing, acknowledged in a keynote speech to the Romance Writers of Australia in 2018

 At the beginning, hope in romance was tied to finding the right husband [...] it didn’t stop there.
 Romance hoped new hopes for women: personhood, careers, ambition, self-acceptance, self-love, sex, [...] lively and nourishing friendships, and passionate and enduring love affairs.
 But mostly romance hoped for women’s lives to be well-lived.